HumanSignal/label-studio/docs/source/tags/image.md

 order: 304
 ---

-Image tag shows an image on the page
+Image tag shows an image on the page.
+All the region numbers are percents of image original sizes — [0, 100]

 ### Parameters